MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 The National Center for Biotechnology Information’s Basic Local Alignment Search Tool (NCBI BLAST) Sample demonstrates how to run a [nucleotide match algorithm](http://blast.ncbi.nlm.nih.gov/Blast.cgi) on the human genome using an HPC parametric sweep application.

 The parametric sweep application uses a set of input files that contain sequences of nucleotides, comparing them to the human genome database.
-The application creates output files containing sequence similarities and uploads these files to a BLAST output visualizer (BOV) website.
+The application creates output files containing sequence similarities and uploads these files to a BLAST output visualizer (BOV) web site.

 To run the nucleotide match, the sample uses the blastn utility, which is a part of the [BLAST+](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) application.